 The Commission Delegated Regulation defines a two-step approach for defining critical functions.
 First, institutions are required to perform a self-assessment when drawing-up recovery plans.
 Second, resolution authorities shall critically review the recovery plans to ensure consistency and coherence across approaches used by individual institutions.
 The Critical Functions report aims at guiding institutions through this self-assessment, and at providing essential information for Internal Resolution Teams (IRTs) to perform the critical review.

 Part 1.
 Select applicable economic functions.
 Institutions can indicate which sub-functions are applicable for the reporting entity.
 A sub-function is not applicable if the entity is not providing the function to third parties.
 This impacts the scope of the exercise: the criticality assessment needs to be done for each applicable sub-function.

 Part 2.
 Complete data input cells.
 For each applicable function, quantitative data should be reported.
 To facilitate reporting and comparability, the guidance refers to definitions used in other regulatory reporting where possible and appropriate.
 However, in contrast to other data collection exercises, quantitative data may be provided as a best estimate since the purpose is to have an idea of orders of magnitude.

 Part 3.
 Conduct impact & supply-side assessment.
 Institutions should assess the impact of discontinuation and substitutability of each applicable function, by conducting an impact and a supply-side analysis.

 Part 4.
 Conduct criticality assessment.
-Based on the impact and supply-side analyses, institutions conclude on the criticality of each sub-function.
+Based on the impact and supply-side analyses, institutions decide upon whether each sub-function is critical or not.

-In respect of timing, the deadline for submission of the reports is 30 April 2018.
+The deadline for submission of the reports by banks to NRAs is 30 April 2019.

 Frequently Asked Questions

-Questions relating to the report can be submitted to the National Resolution Authorities.
+Questions relating to the report can be submitted to Internal Resolution Teams (IRTs).
 A preliminary FAQ is included in the guidance note.